 My journey with code started as a teen, customizing web pages, creating layouts and redesigning my web blog on a monthly basis.
 My family didn’t have much but a single computer connected to the internet opened up a whole new world to us.
-I never really considered that coding was a skill or that I could make a career out of it so I went about life but still keeping at it throughout high school.
+I never really considered that coding was a skill or that I could make a career out of it so I went about life while keeping it as a hobby throughout high school.

 Over the last few years, I’ve worked in tech-related customer service and sales positions because I love talking to people, hearing about their lives and how I can learn from them.
-I’ve always been happy to work in the field while in school.
 Alongside my previous work, I’ve been dedicated to teaching myself web development.
 Eventually, after countless attempts with various schools and applications, not having enough money(or being able to justify quitting my job and going into debt for it) I was finally able to attend a coding boot camp by securing a full-tuition scholarship.
-It was a sign, I knew it was time to take things to the next level.
+It was a sign and I knew it was time to take things to the next level.

-I worked intensely during my time at boot camp it was the necessary structure that helped guide and give me a clear view of what direction to take.
-I grasped a deeper understanding of teamwork and how essential it is to learn from my peers and how sharing knowledge is mutually beneficial.
+I worked intensely during my time at boot camp it was the necessary structure that helped guide and give me a clear view of the direction I needed to take.
+I grasped a deeper understanding of teamwork, how essential it is to learn from my peers and how sharing knowledge is mutually beneficial.
 I learned way more than just languages, frameworks, and tools for programming.
 I learned how to plan and think in a more logical way, how to ask(and google) the right questions and how to work with increased efficiency.
 It was an incredible environment and a place that I left feeling exponentially better and much stronger than I had arrived.

 My work is something that I take on with passion, honesty, and commitment.
 If what I’m working on doesn’t align with my values, excite me or have a purpose, I’m usually not interested.
 In previous careers, I’ve mastered my duties and excelled to the point where I became bored and stagnant and to be honest with web development there is none of that, there is always a problem to solve, new technology to learn or an update to how we do things.
 There is a constant excitement in the field and technology is growing quicker every day.
 For me, that means there’s always room to ask questions, improve and become a better version of myself.

-My current position is as a Software Engineer at Teladoc Health a multinational telemedicine and virtual healthcare company offering a variety of services.
-I started as an intern after my boot camp and after a successful first few months, I was finally offered a full-time role and moved into more Front End type of work.
+My I began my career as a Software Engineer at Teladoc Health, a multinational telemedicine and virtual healthcare company offering a variety of services.
+I started as an intern after boot camp and after a successful first few months, I was finally offered a full-time role and moved into more Front End type of work.
 I’ve enjoyed the challenge of making our apps accessible and responsive so that all of our users get the best experience possible.
 I am also getting a better understanding of frameworks like React and Tailwind that make me a better developer.

 In addition, I am always looking for ways to give back!
-I’m working with Code Nation, a nonprofit that equips students in under-resourced high schools with the skills, experiences, and connections that together create access to careers in technology.
-I get to teach students how to code in the Foundations course and in the second year I’ve moved up to the help with the Fellowship course hosted at Etsy.
-I love teaching and showing my students that this is a great career path with endless opportunities.
+I’ve volunteered with several organizations, such as Code Nation, a nonprofit that equips students in under-resourced high schools with the skills, experiences, and connections that together create access to careers in technology.
+I got to teach students how to code in the Foundations course and over the years I’ve moved up to the help with the Fellowship courses hosted at Etsy.
+I love teaching and showing my students that tech is a great career path with endless opportunities.

 In my spare time, if I ever have any, you’ll find me reading programming and self-improvement books, watching scary movies with one eye open or exploring New York City and the world, always looking for something new to discover.
 I love adventures and connecting with unique individuals that have special stories constantly feeding my hunger for knowledge and inspiration along the way.